Create a local server configuration

 The server records are stored in the .idea directory together with the project, which allows sharing them between team members through a VCS.

 When the checkbox is cleared, the configuration is visible in all WebStorm projects.
-Its settings, including SSH credentials for SFTP servers, can be reused across several projects.
+Its settings can be reused across several projects.

 Example of specifying a server configuration root